yashigupta07/Superstore-Analysis-Tableau-Project/README.md

 **Key Highlights**-

--Sales Trends: Visualized regional, segment-wise, and category-wise sales performance to identify top-performing areas and products.
+- Sales Trends: Visualized regional, segment-wise, and category-wise sales performance to identify top-performing areas and products.

--Profit Analysis: Examined profit margins across regions and product categories, highlighting areas for improvement and growth opportunities.
+- Profit Analysis: Examined profit margins across regions and product categories, highlighting areas for improvement and growth opportunities.

--Customer Insights: Analyzed customer demographics and purchase behavior to segment and target valuable customer groups.
+- Customer Insights: Analyzed customer demographics and purchase behavior to segment and target valuable customer groups.

--Interactive Visuals: Implemented dynamic filters for year-wise, region-specific, and product-based analysis to provide actionable insights.
+- Interactive Visuals: Implemented dynamic filters for year-wise, region-specific, and product-based analysis to provide actionable insights.

--KPI Tracking: Designed key performance indicators (KPIs) to monitor overall business performance and profitability.
+- KPI Tracking: Designed key performance indicators (KPIs) to monitor overall business performance and profitability.

 **Tools Used**-

--Tableau: For creating the dashboard and visualizing the data.
+- Tableau: For creating the dashboard and visualizing the data.

--Dataset: Superstore dataset in Excel format for analysis.
+- Dataset: Superstore dataset in Excel format for analysis.

 **About**-